grrript/drupal-8-setup/README.md

 where <code>my_site</code> is the root folder of the Drupal 8 project you are about to create.
 You decide what the  project folder name is.
 This step will set up the project composer config files and a folder called <code>'web'</code> where the drupal 8 codebase will be saved.

-Go the the project directory:
+Go the the Drupal project directory:

 <pre><code> cd ~/sites/my_site </code></pre>